Skip to content

 Standard phase agents return void.
 All output is written imperatively during execution:

-• Channelsctx.send(target, message) writes handoff content to disk immediately
+• Channelsctx.send(target, payload) writes a handoff.json envelope to disk immediately

 • Task boardctx.task_board.mark_complete(), .add_note(), etc.